Selecting the Perfect Engagement Ring

 Everyone tells you the same thing.
 Don’t buy a diamond without a certificate.
 You definitely need a certified diamond.
 What does it say on the diamond cert?
 Does your diamond have GIA certification?
 What’s on the GIA cert?
 There’s just one problem with all that good advice.
 There is no such thing as diamond certification.

-Why You Need GIA Certification for Your Diamond
+Why You Need a GIA Grading Report for Your Diamond

 When you buy a house, it comes with a deed that details the measurements of your property.
 Your car has a title and registration.
 You also need documentation for your diamond engagement ring.